fhernand/motion2fbx/README.md

 # motion2fbx
 Convert recorded VR motion from A-Frame to FBX file format using the FBX SDK

-Use the [A-Frame motion capture components](https://github.com/dmarcos/aframe-motion-capture-components) to capture motion.
+Use the [A-Frame motion capture components](https://github.com/dmarcos/aframe-motion-capture-components) to capture motion in VR.
 The resulting JSON file can be converted with this project into a FBX file that contains the recorded animation.

 Usage:
 ```